Forum for Democracy and Development: History

-From 2016 to 2021, the FDD held one seat in the National Assembly, in Chiengi.
+From 2016 to 2021, the FDD held one seat in the National Assembly, in Chiengi, represented by Given Katuta Mwelwa.
 The party did not win any seats in the 2021 general election.

 In January 2025, the FDD decided to join the Tonse Alliance, an alliance of political parties.
+After the death of Edith Nawakwi in April 2025, Chifumu Banda (who was the vice-president of the party and former Chasefu MP) took over as the president of the FDD.